SYMPHONY New Hampshire, EST. 1923

 Founded as the Nashua Symphony Orchestra by Clayton A. Eaton, the organization has gone through several incarnations as the community experienced the Roaring Twenties, the Great Depression, World War II and other events in its history.
 At one time also called the Nashua Symphony Association, the organization changed its name June 19, 2012 to Symphony NH to reflect its expanded mission “to inspire and enlighten through exceptional live music” serving the state, not just the city of Nashua.

-Symphony NH is committed to Community Partnerships of New Hampshire beyond its popular concert series, offering music education programs that introduce students to instruments and live performances as well as helping to enrich existing music programs across Southern New Hampshire.
+Symphony NH is committed to its community beyond its popular concert series, Through Its Community Partnership program, it offers music education programs that introduce students to instruments and live performances as well as helping to enrich existing music programs across Southern New Hampshire.
 Having served Nashua students for years, in 2016 the orchestra’s educational scope expanded to Manchester, Concord and the Upper Valley.
 That same year Symphony NH also began community concerts in Nashua and Concord.
 In 2018 Adopt-a-School was introduced in Nashua and Carnegie Hall’s Link Up program was added in 2019.